How to Watch HGTV Without Cable

 - Travel Channel

 That’s just a partial list!
-If you think Philo might be the best way to watch HGTV without cable TV, you can try Philo free with its 7-day free trial option.
+If you think Philo might be the best way to watch HGTV without cable TV, try Philo free with its 7-day free trial option.

 If you’re not a soccer fan, you probably haven’t heard of FuboTV.
-That’s because it started as a streaming service exclusively aimed at soccer fans.
+The platform started as a streaming service aimed at soccer fans.
 If you are a fan of futbol, its name probably makes more sense to you now

 However, today, FuboTV has grown and expanded far beyond just soccer content.

-Viewers can watch Fox News without cable on it as well as other popular channels like USA, FX and of course, HGTV.
-If you like sports (or someone in your family is passionate about watching them on TV), and you’re wondering where to watch HGTV without cable, FuboTV may be right for you.
+Viewers can watch Fox News without cable on it as well as other popular channels like USA and FX.
+If you like sports, and you’re wondering where to watch HGTV without cable, FuboTV may be right for you.

 - HGTV (naturally)